 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-You might be surprised to learn that mourning doves typically live just 1.5 years in the wild, though some remarkable individuals have reached the ripe old age of 30.
+You might be surprised to learn that mourning doves live just 1.5 years on average in the wild, though some exceptional birds can survive up to 30 years.

 Table Of Contents